 Chaco Men’s Flip Ecotread Flip-Flop Sandal

-Chaco’s is another long-time favorite for a number of flip flop wearing men that I know.
-The Ecotread is one of their most popular styles, its popularity stems from it’s great design and the functionality of the shoe.
+Chaco’s is another long-time favorite for some flip flop wearing men that I know.
+The Ecotread is one of their most popular styles; its popularity stems from its excellent design and the functionality of the shoe.
 The design is a little distinctive in person and may not be the best option if you are fashion conscious.
-The Ecotread’s are very durable overall (even the tread won’t wear out) and are actually designed to last a number of years.
+The Ecotread’s are very durable overall (even the tread won’t wear out) and are designed to last many years.
 They have great arch support if you get the right fit, although they do require a bit of a break period so you may find them a bit uncomfortable at first.
 In case you were wondering about the name, they are called EcoTread because the outsole is made with 25% recycled rubber.

 Find at Amazon